AyoubArdem/alx-airbnb-project-documentation/flowcharts/README.md

-# Flowcharts — Airbnb Clone System
+# Flowchart — Airbnb Clone System

-This directory contains flowcharts that visualize the step-by-step logic behind key backend processes in the Airbnb Clone system.
+This directory contains flowchart that visualize the step-by-step logic behind key backend processes in the Airbnb Clone system.
 Each flowchart maps decisions, actions, and data flow to support development, debugging, and documentation.